MounaBelaid/personal-website-academia/content/talk/R-Ladies Abuja and Oman R Users Group Git and GitHub Workshop/index.md

 +++
-title = "Getting famliar with Git and GitHub in RStudio" subtitle = ""
+title = "Getting familiar with Git and GitHub in RStudio" subtitle = ""

 # Add a summary to display on homepage (optional).